metaplex-foundation/docs/docs/03-guides/01-auction-house/02-cli.md

 Created auction house HsKwc8dQtm8KLxshw67dwsNePkH6wMXo5Lwn1FuKjVYVS <--- Your auction house key will be different
 ```

-Save this key `HsKwc8dQtm8KLxshw67dwsNePkH6wMXo5Lwn1FuKjVYVS` since it is the public key of the solana account that holds your AuctionHouse.
+Save this key `HsKwc8dQtm8KLxshw67dwsNePkH6wMXo5Lwn1FuKjVYVS` since it is the public key of the solana account that holds your Auction House.
 In all subsequent commands you will pass this key with the `-ah` option.

 ### Show